 A resident company is defined in the CES Act as a company, whether incorporated in Barbados or elsewhere, a society with restricted liability organized in Barbados, or an association formed in Barbados, other than an association of underwriters, which is managed and controlled in Barbados.

 It is also defined as a company incorporated outside of Barbados, that is registered in Barbados as an external company that is not considered a tax resident company in the jurisdiction of incorporation; or

 And it is also defined by a company incorporated in Barbados as an entity, but which is not tax resident in any other jurisdiction.

-There aren’t considered any unincorporated body or association which does not have separate legal personality, including a general partnership and a limited partnership, a trust, a company (or entity) that is tax resident outside of Barbados and a public Director.
+There isn’t considered any unincorporated body or association which does not have a separate legal personality, including a general partnership and a limited partnership, a trust, a company (or entity) that is tax resident outside of Barbados, and a public Director.

 Proof of tax residence: a company stating to be tax resident outside of Barbados is required to provide evidence of its tax residency and that has submitted its tax return to the relevant authority in the other jurisdiction.